-In one of Florida’s and the South’s largest metropolitan areas resides a number of Tampa hoods, St Pete hoods, and hoods throughout the metro in places like Clearwater, Manatee County, and other surrounding areas.
-Browse through the map to view history and background descriptions, images, and much more of the streets of the Tampa ghetto, St. Petersburg, and other surrounding areas of Tampa Bay.
+In one of Florida’s and the South’s largest metropolitan areas resides a number of Tampa hoods, St Pete hoods, and hoods throughout the metropolitan in places like Clearwater, Manatee County, and other surrounding areas.
+Browse through the map to view history and background descriptions, images, and much more of the streets of the Tampa, St. Petersburg, and other surrounding areas of Tampa Bay.
 There are not any Tampa gangs, like Bloods and Crips, but instead hoods or cliques.

 Tampa Hoods Map Key: Orange = North Tampa | Dark Red = East Tampa | Blue = St Pete Hoods | Black = West Tampa

 *Make sure to leave a comment, especially if something wrong and missing.*

-Highlighting the hoods of the streets of the East Tampa ghetto showcases areas like College Hills, Jackson Heights, Grant Park, Ybor City, Progress Village and much more.
-North of East Tampa are the Tampa hoods like Sulphur Springs, Cross Busch, and Cross Fowler that account for the North Side.
-While West Tampa includes sections along West Main, along with Carver City, Robles Park, and Tampa Heights.
-All hoods are home to various Tampa cliques, as there are not Tampa gangs.
+The map above highlights the hoods and streets of the East Tampa ghetto, like College Hills, Jackson Heights, Grant Park, Ybor City, and several others.
+North of East Tampa, are the Tampa hoods like Sulphur Springs, Cross Busch, and Cross Fowler that account for the North Side.
+While West Tampa includes sections along West Main, as well Carver City, Robles Park, and Tampa Heights.
+To be clear, many neighborhoods are home to various cliques, not necessarily Tampa gangs.

 The St Pete hoods are made up of small sections south of Interstate 175, which is known as the Midtown or South Side.
-What was once only a small area, would later grow throughout the years with the different St Pete hoods of Childs Park, Jordan Park, Bethel Heights, Harbordale, and Lakewood.
+What was once only a small area, would later expand throughout the years, entering areas of Childs Park, Jordan Park, Bethel Heights, Harbordale, and Lakewood.